taskscape/RESTAPIGateway/readme.md

 If none of the sections (`JwtSettings` or `BasicAuthSettings`) are provided, the exposed endpoints will require no authentication.

-You need to subsitute tokens denoted by square brackets with actual values (without square brackets).
+You need to substitute tokens denoted by square brackets with actual values (without square brackets).

 ### Auditing